sarahkpree/Absenteeism_At_Work/README.md

 3. **Dashboard Development for Absenteeism Monitoring:** The analysis extends to creating a comprehensive Power BI dashboard for HR, facilitating a deeper understanding of absenteeism trends.

 ### Data Sources
-The primary dataset used for this analysis is the "Absenteeism_at_work.csv" file, containing detailed information about employee information including absence details, lifestyle choices, and health indicators.
-In addition, there is a "Reasons.csv" file which lists the possible reasons for absenteeism and a "Compensation.csv" file which lists every employees hourly wage.
+The primary dataset used for this analysis is the "Absenteeism_at_work.csv" file, containing detailed information about the employees including absence details, lifestyle choices, and health indicators.
+In addition, there is a "Reasons.csv" file which lists the possible reasons for absenteeism and a "Compensation.csv" file which lists every employees' hourly wage.

 ### Tools